How Chronic Inflammation Wrecks Your Health + What To Do About It

 To lower inflammation, address your health from a holistic perspective.
 Here are some of the ways you can reverse and protect your body from chronic inflammation:

-1. Food is foundational for long-term sustainable healing — no trendy quick fix can make up for what you eat every day.
-Prioritize nutrient-dense foods rich in healthy fats, antioxidants like polyphenols, and fiber.
+- Food is foundational for long-term sustainable healing — no trendy quick fix can make up for what you eat every day.
+Prioritize nutrient-dense foods rich in healthy fats, antioxidants like polyphenols, and fiber-rich foods such as sea moss.
 Minimize the amount of boxed, high-sugar, and processed foods you eat.
 It’s also a good idea to learn what your particular food sensitivities are, as something that may trigger inflammation for you may not be a traditionally “unhealthy” food.
+I've also found that juicing can be an effective way to supplement your intake of fruits and veggies that help fight inflammation.

-4. Anti-inflammatory dietary supplements and herbs can play a huge role, especially for certain conditions.
-The most effective, in my experience, include curcumin* (the active ingredient in turmeric), omega-3 fatty acids (like fish oil), green tea extract, resveratrol**, spirulina, and vitamin D. (16, 17, 18, 19, 20, 21)
+- Anti-inflammatory dietary supplements and herbs can play a huge role, especially for certain conditions.
+The most effective, in my experience, include curcumin (the active ingredient in turmeric - you can find mine here), omega-3 fatty acids (fish oil - mine is available here), green tea extract, resveratrol*, spirulina, and vitamin D. (16, 17, 18, 19, 20, 21)

 *While wine is famous for its resveratrol content, recent research suggests it doesn’t have enough resveratrol to create positive health benefits.
 When lowering inflammation, don’t look to wine for anti-inflammatory properties.